Darkshadenl/cursor_steal_house/docs/deployment.md

 1. Use the `--platform=linux/amd64` flag with Docker build commands
 2. Use `docker buildx` instead of standard `docker build`
-3. Use the provided `build-and-push.sh` script which handles this automatically
+3. Use the provided `build-and-push-google.sh` script which handles this automatically

 Example error message indicating an architecture issue:
 ```